av1-community-contributors/codec-wiki/docs/FAQ.md

 - [guide.encode.moe](https://guide.encode.moe/) is stagnant and mostly focused on fansub, docs & personal experiences that are scattered around the Internet.

-- There are sources littered about that explain pieces of the larger puzzle, but these serve as small drops in a bucket of vast incoherency & don't meaningfully help the steep learning curve for understanding multimedia compression without background knowledge.
+- There are sources littered about that explain pieces of the larger puzzle, but these serve as small drops in a bucket of vast incoherency & don't meaningfully remedy the steep learning curve for understanding multimedia compression without background knowledge.

 ### How do I get started as a contributor?